Jane Elliott: Reactions and public attention

 The publicity Elliott was getting did not make her popular in Riceville.
 When she walked into the teachers' lounge the day after her Tonight Show appearance, several other teachers walked out.
 When she went downtown to do errands, she heard whispers.
 When her oldest daughter went to the girls' bathroom in junior high, she came out of a stall to see a hateful message scrawled in red lipstick for her on the mirror.

-Of all her coworkers, Elliott states only one of them, Ruth Setka, continued to speak to her after her exercise went public.
-Setka said she realized she was the only one who kept speaking to her.
-Setka believed the reason Eliott's exercise got so much backlash was because the students were very young and the exercise should have been done on at least junior high school-aged students.
-In a 2003 interview, Elliot said about 20% of the Riceville community were still furious with her over what she did that day in 1968, and some still called her "n-word lover", but she was grateful for the other 80%.
+In a 2003 interview, Elliot said that about 20% of the Riceville community was still furious with her over what she did that day in 1968 and that some of those still called her "n-word lover", but that she was grateful for the other 80%.

-However, as news of her exercise spread, she appeared on more television shows and started to repeat the exercise in professional training days for adults.
+As news of her exercise spread, Elliott appeared on more television shows and started to repeat the exercise in professional training days for adults.
 On December 15, 1970, Elliott staged the experience to adult educators at a White House Conference on Children and Youth.